spncrptrsn/spncrptrsn.github.io/glenrock_design.md

 ![Image](https://i.imgur.com/uBkqs1v.png)

-If the player hears from the beggar or one of the mercenaries how to get a special reading from the tarot reader, they can use that to solve a puzzle in the tavern opening the hatch to the undertavern.
+If the player discovers how to get a special reading from the tarot reader, they can use that to solve a puzzle in the tavern opening the hatch to the undertavern, where a Drudanae dealer and some substantive clues await.

 [![Image](https://i.imgur.com/3eKaEHo.jpg)](https://www.youtube.com/watch?v=tboJ14PlJnw)